RocketChat/docs-old/getting-support/README.md

 ## Supported versions of Rocket.Chat

-As of now, only the latest stable version is [latest stable](https://rocket.chat/download) version of Rocket.Chat is supported.
+As of now, only the [latest stable](https://rocket.chat/download) version of Rocket.Chat is supported.
 This means that you should always update to latest stable before reporting any bugs or before you ask the community.

 In case of security-relevant bugs we might decide to backport patches to older releases on a case-by-case basis.
 Please understand though, that those will be rare exceptions.
 If you want to play it safe, upgrade to latest stable.